Twitter Is Abuzz With The Suggestion That Les Moonves Might Have Assaulted Angela Lansbury

 — Decider (@decider) September 13, 2018

-Twitter, in particular, lit up putting together pieces of the puzzle in support of the unnamed woman being Lansbury.
+Twitter, in particular, lit up, putting together pieces of the puzzle in support of the unnamed woman being Lansbury.

 “Murder, She Wrote was canceled in 1996.
 I can’t think of another female detective show canceled in the mid-90s.
 Did Les Moonves assault Angela Lansbury?”